No concrete action taken for Pasmanda Muslims, claims outfit | Politics

 - India

-An organisation of Pasmanda Muslims on Monday claimed that Prime Minister Narendra Modi has not taken any concrete step to resolve the issues of their community, after he yet against reached out to its members and expressed concern over their plight.
+An organisation of Pasmanda Muslims on Monday claimed that Prime Minister Narendra Modi has not taken any concrete step to resolve the issues of their community and demanded that a plan for their uplift be implemented before the Lok Sabha polls, after he yet again expressed concern over their plight.

 Last week, Prime Minister Modi made a strong push for a Uniform Civil Code(UCC), asking how can the country function with dual laws that govern personal matters.
 He also said that those supporting 'triple talaq' were doing a grave injustice to Muslim daughters and that Pasmanda Muslims, who are backward, are not even treated as equals because of the vote bank politics.